open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

    this situation.
 The goal of this tutorial is to allow your system to operate in this regime.

+<-- but actually below the hw buffer bypass scenario is not the one with lower latencies.
+It's the one in which the buffer is used properly without overflow (same doubt1) -->

 The size of hardware-to-host data transfers is determined by the
 <xref:OpenEphys.Onix1.StartAcquisition.ReadSize> property of the
-StartAcquisition operator which is in every workflow that uses
+StartAcquisition operator which is in every Bonsai workflow that uses
 <xref:OpenEphys.Onix1> to acquire data from ONIX.
 Choosing an optimal `ReadSize`
 value balances the tradeoff between latency and overall bandwidth.
 Smaller `ReadSize` values mean that less data is required before the RIFFA driver relinquishes control of the buffer to software.
 This, in effect, means software can start operating on data closer to the time that the data was produced, and thus lower-latency feedback loops can be achieved.
 However, each data transfer